Dpeconclub/dpeconclub-website/pages/index.md

   individuals.
 We conduct monthly activities for economics enthusiasts to sharpen their skills and get on the path to perfection."
 ---
+## Who can join?

+Students enrolled in the IB diploma programme who are passionate about Economics, regardless of their subject choices are welcome to be a member of The Rightward Shift.

 ## Why should you join?

 * ***Skill development:*** Joining this club is a great way to facilitate the learning of crucial life skills such as independence, balance, hard work, discipline and responsibility through economic oriented tasks for all members of the club